sdg2DieUpm/MatrixMCU/README.md

 # MatrixMCU: a toolkit for developing bare-metal embedded applications

+**MATRIXMCU** or **MatrixMCU** is the acronym for **Microcontroller Application Toolkit Redefining Integrated Xperience for MCUs**

+MatrixMCU is the name given to the set of tools and development environment (*toolkit*) for bare-metal programming on embedded devices with which we are going to work.
+This toolkit has been tested for the 3 most important operative systems and it is intended to be used with the VSCode editor.

 ## Prerequisites

 You must install additional tools to make `MatrixMCU` work.